Canon 40D vs Fujifilm X100F

 Review summary: Canon 40D vs Fujifilm X100F

 So what is the bottom line?
 Which of the two cameras – the Canon 40D or the Fujifilm X100F – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon EOS 40D: